rr-it/scriptmerger/Documentation/Configuration/Constants/Index.rst

 Use this option to define the final position of the merged files and any other ones that were processed by the scriptmerger.
 The value is used inside a regular expression, but you cannot use any wildcards or such stuff.
+A possible value could be "</head>".
+If empty, the position of the first merged file is reused.

 css.minify.enable
 """""""""""""""""